Deadly Innocent Misinterpretation #50: Every time that the Federal Reserve Bank pays interest on excess reserves, they are subsidizing the banks.

 Fact: ALL borrowing is a credit creation (an expansion denominated in dollars).

-He wrote that because when the Non-Bank (short for ‘non-formal bank’ like a shadow bank) is lending (which by UK law must always—only—lend with existing money), the Non-Bank gives up the same amount of their cash (-$100) in exchange for the same amount of the borrower’s IOU (+$100).
+In short, Mr. Werner has a superb resume and is definitely one of the great ones, but even the great ones swing and miss sometimes.
+He says that “it would be misleading to speak of ‘credit creation’ by non-banks” because when the Non-Bank (short for ‘non-formal bank’ like a shadow bank that doesn’t collect depositor money like a traditional ‘formal’ bank) is lending (which by UK law a Non-Bank must always—only—lend with existing money), the Non-Bank gives up the same amount of their cash (-$100) in exchange for the same amount of the borrower’s IOU (+$100).

 Thus, as this logic goes, since there is no change in the Non-Bank lender’s balance-sheet totals at the end of the day then that means there’s no credit creation.

-Perhaps, in Mr. Werner’s view, when the opposite happens, when formal banks that are lending with newly-created money, that is a different (read: lower) ‘hierarchy’ of borrowing.
+Perhaps, in Mr. Werner’s view, when there is ‘credit creation’ (when formal banks lend with newly-created money), that is a different (read: a lower) ‘hierarchy’ of money.
 He calls newly-created bank deposits ‘fictitious’ and ‘imaginary’.
 That implies that he thinks only a loan using already-existing money is ‘sound’.
-Which is an ‘unsound’ argument because it makes no difference whether any money that was lent out was either newly-created or already-existing—because it mostly has to do with the ‘soundness’ of the person the money was lent to.
+Which is an ‘unsound’ argument because it makes no difference whether any money that was lent out was either newly-created (lent by a formal bank) or already-existing (lent by a non-formal bank)—because it mostly has to do with the ‘soundness’ of the person the money was lent to.

 “They [AMI & ‘positive money’ folks] are wrong because as Minsky argued—and my models demonstrate—crises can still occur even if all lending was entirely ‘responsible’, meaning it was for productive purposes.”—Steve Keen, ‘Can We Avoid Another Financial Crisis?’, 2017